The (Anti-)EDR Compendium

 Its basically same like AV signature scanning; grep or yara' the memory content against known malicious signatures.

 Memory scanning is performance intensive.
-It is not done constantly.
+It is not done constantly, but depends on a trigger.

 Query Process Information